 - To prevent the pile from slipping, spray a fabric protector before vacuuming.

 Persian rugs are made from natural materials and thus require special cleaning methods.
 Their natural dyes and patterns are beautiful, but they require special care and attention.
-For best results, professional rug cleaning is recommended.
-If you are cleaning your own rug, use pre-sprays and spot removers specifically designed for carpets and rugs.
+For best results, professional rug cleaning in Connecticut is recommended.
+If you are cleaning your own rug, use pre-sprays and rug stain removers specifically designed for rugs or carpets.

 A typical Persian rug has been hand-knotted by expert artisans using a special type of knot known as a double knot.
 These knots use two strands of yarn, one on top of another, creating a more durable, secure weave that can withstand high traffic and pets.